 Carrie L. Peterson, Ph.D.

-Dr. Peterson is the director of the Rehabilitation Engineering to Advance Ability Laboratory (REALab) with expertise in the areas of musculoskeletal biomechanics and neurorehabilitation.
-Dr. Peterson received her B.S. in mechanical engineering from the University of Michigan (Ann Arbor), her M.S. and Ph.D. in mechanical engineering from The University of Texas at Austin, and completed her postdoctoral training at Northwestern University and the Rehabilitation Institute of Chicago.
-She has applied her expertise to direct rehabilitation for individuals with post-stroke hemiparesis and individuals with spinal cord injury.
-On-going work in the REALab also focuses on these patient populations.
-In addition to her research, Dr. Peterson enjoys contributing to service activities and teaching courses titled: Statics and Mechanics of Materials, Rehabilitation Engineering and Prostheses, Modeling and Simulation of Human Movement, and Biomechanics.
+Dr. Peterson is the director of the Rehabilitation Engineering to Advance Ability Laboratory (REALab) with expertise in musculoskeletal biomechanics and neurorehabilitation.
+Dr. Peterson received her B.S. in mechanical engineering from the University of Michigan, her M.S. and Ph.D. in mechanical engineering from The University of Texas at Austin, and completed postdoctoral training at Northwestern University.
+Working with current and former students, collaborators, and mentors, she has applied her expertise to direct rehabilitation for individuals with post-stroke hemiparesis or spinal cord injury.
+Dr. Peterson also enjoys teaching courses titled: Statics and Mechanics of Materials, Rehabilitation Engineering and Prostheses, Modeling and Simulation of Human Movement, and Biomechanics.
+Starting in Fall 2025, Dr. Peterson will also teach Artificial Intelligence in Rehabilitation Engineering.

 Dr Peterson's curriculum vitae and recent syllabi for her courses can be found here: